 Sustainable Ocean Alliance (SOA) in San Francisco is looking to empower a new generation of environmental solutionists, giving them the education, resources, and mentorship they need to become leaders who can make a real impact on our ocean.

-“We have given young people a seat at the table and they are ready to act with urgency and fearlessness in helping to solve the climate crisis,” says Daniela Fernandez, Founder and CEO.
+“We have given young people a seat at the table and they are ready to act,” says Daniela Fernandez, Founder and CEO.

 SOA also operates a leadership program that aims to build an elite community of “ocean change-makers.”
 Participants receive microgrants, mentoring, and networking opportunities to help them become leaders who will influence development of a new blueprint for a sustainable future.